luvwitch/ReadmeGenerator/README.md

 ## Description

-An easy to use console based application that assists in writing and creating a professional README.me file.
+An easy to use console based application that assists in writing and creating a professional README.md file.

 ## User Story

 AS A developer
-I WANT a README generator
+*I WANT a README generator
-SO THAT I can quickly create a professional README for a new project.
+*SO THAT I can quickly create a professional README for a new project.

 ## Table of Contents